AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 solution: ``module save $collection_name`` and ``module restore
 $collection_name``

-Let's see how to this in an example.
+Let's see how to do this in an example.

 Try loading the ``graph-tool`` module.
 How long does it take?
 Use ``module list`` to see how many things were actually loaded::